graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ## Other Communication Options

 While websockets is the primary medium for persistant connections its not the only option.
 Internally, the library supplies an `IClientConnection` interface which encapsulates a raw websocket received from ASP.NET.
-This interface is internally implemented as a `WebSocktClientConnection` which is responsible for reading and writing raw bytes to the socket.
+This interface is internally implemented as a `WebSocketClientConnection` which is responsible for reading and writing raw bytes to the socket.
 Its not a stretch of the imagination to implement your own custom client connection, invent a way to capture said connections and basically rewrite the entire communications layer of the subscriptions module.

 Please do a deep dive into the subscription code base to learn about all the intricacies of building your own communications layer and how you might go about registering it with the runtime.
 If you do try to tackle this very large effort don't hesitate to reach out.
 We're happy to partner with you and meet you half way on a solution if it makes sense for the rest of the community.